twitocode/Tantalum/content/Notes/Religion/Unit 4 Review.md

 **The virtue by which a person controls the unruly movements of sexual desire or other bodily emotions.** It is connected with the virtue of temperance

 ---
-# Define wisdom
+# Define the gift of wisdom
+Knowing the right choices to make to live a holy life.
+Helps you to avoid the things that could lead you away from God.

 ---
 # Define is sin
 A kind of evil, a failure in love for God, neighbour, and self.
 It is a freely chosen action or failure to act that goes against God's law and harms our relationships with Him and Others

 ---
+# What are the 7 gifts of the Holy Spirit?

+---
-# What are the 7 gifts and 12 fruits of the Holy Spirit?
+# What are the 12 fruits of the Holy Spirit?

 ---
 # What is an immoral act?